bartoszgabiga/exercises/README.md

 - Create **PR** (*pull request*) to master branch with your changes.

 ##### Tips
-- Use icons: 'glyphicon-star' and 'glyphicon-star-empty'
+- Use icons: 'glyphicon-star' and 'glyphicon-star-empty':

 ![stars](images/stars.png)